aws-amplify/amplify-android/README.md

 ## Report a Bug

-We apprecaite your feedback -- comments, questions, and bug reports.
+We appreciate your feedback -- comments, questions, and bug reports.
 Please [submit a GitHub issue](https://github.com/aws-amplify/amplify-android/issues), and we'll get back to you.